 France, like many countries, has its fair share of weird laws.
-As you’d expect from the French, a few involve kissing, snails, and of course Napoleon.
+And as you’d expect from the French, a few involve kissing, snails, and of course Napoleon.

 Let’s go over the 10 weirdest French laws, to make sure you don’t get caught with your pants down (especially if you’re a woman: you shouldn’t get caught with your pants up either!)
 They all underline what a good spring cleaning French law really needs.